 If you’re thinking of having a child, discuss the use of Intuniv with your doctor.
 Animal studies indicate a potential risk of fetal harm.
 It is not known if Intuniv is passed through breastmilk, so it is recommended that mothers do not nurse while taking it.

-Interactions Associated with Intuniv
+What Interactions Are Associated with Intuniv?

 Before taking Intuniv, discuss all other active prescription medications with your doctor.
 Intuniv can exacerbate the drowsiness created by depressants including alcohol, barbiturates, antihistamines, or other sedatives.